 an ounce of prevention

 CLEAN UP with a focus on prevention–of pests, weeds, and general chaos in the coming year.
-First hit things that showed signs of disease, weed or insect infestation, as author and longtime friend Ken Druse and I explained in this story and podcast.
+First hit things that showed signs of disease, weed or insect infestation, in case weather curtails your cleanup before you get to everything.
 More tips:

-- Weed war: Minimize weed woes for next year.
-Some weeds are actually easier to thwart in late summer and fall, like these, and I’m still pulling what I see and deadheading seed-laden ones, at least.
+- Weed war: Minimize weed woes for next year by committing to an all-season approach to weed control, including now.
+Some weeds are actually easier to thwart in late summer and fall, and I’m still pulling what I see and deadheading seed-laden ones, at least.
 All my weed-control posts.

 - Pest control: Deer, voles, cabbage worms, squash bugs, cucumber beetles and other garden pests can be limited with tactics like this.
 (If you had viburnum leaf beetle, start your rounds of egg-case elimination now.
 The details.)